ozdemre/RoboND-Perception/README.md

 This is my implementation for Udacity Robotics Software Engineer Nanodegree Program Perception project.

 **Description of Files**
-1. [YamlFiles](/RoboND-Perception/RoboND-Perception-Project/pr2_robot/scripts/) : Output 1-2-3 .yaml file location.
+1. [YamlFiles](/RoboND-Perception-Project/pr2_robot/scripts/) : Output 1-2-3 .yaml file location.
-2. [object_recognition.py](/RoboND-Perception/RoboND-Perception-Project/pr2_robot/scripts/object_recognition.py) Main Code where perception pipeline happens
+2. [object_recognition.py](/RoboND-Perception-Project/pr2_robot/scripts/object_recognition.py) Main Code where perception pipeline happens
 **Exercise 1 is implemented**

 Here, pipeline is:
 Statistical Outlier Filter->Voxel Grid Downsampling->Passthrough over x and z axis->RANSAC plane segmentation

-Different from exercises I had o tune the parameters like Leaf size and Max Distance.
+Different from exercises I had to tune the parameters like Leaf size and Max Distance.
 It will be more difficult when I take the challenge world especially for passthrough filtering.

 **Exercise 2 is implemented**

 Clustering is applied here.
 I had to play with the Euclidean Clustering a bit.
-After couple of times accidentally clustering the table I managed to tune the parameters.
+After couple of times accidentally clustering objects together I managed to tune the parameters.

 Here is how point cloud looks like after clustering